 - Return beef to the pot (including any juices).
 Liquid level should just cover.

-- Cover with lid, adjust heat to medium-low so it’s a gentle simmer.
-Cook for 2 hours until the beef is tender.
+- Bring to simmer, then adjust heat to low / medium-low so it’s a gentle simmer.
+Cover with lid, cook for 2 hours until the beef is tender.

 - Add in the potatoes; simmer for another 20-25 minutes (without the lid) until the potatoes and beef are very tender, the sauce has reduced and thickened slightly.